General SIGW source for reheating dynamics: Summary and outlook

 Scalar-induced gravitational waves (SIGW) have a partly controversial history, particularly in view of their gauge dependence.
 The purpose of this paper has been to demonstrate, for a physically relevant though, to our knowledge, previously unexplored case, how a well-defined second-order source term and wave equation can be derived, without assumptions about the dynamics of scalar perturbations, or the equation of state during or after SIGW generation.

 Our main result is the gauge-independent evolution equation~\nr{sigw_2}.
 On the right-hand side, $\R^{ }_\varphi$ and $\R^{ }_{nv}$ are gauge-invariant curvature perturbations, whose solution is determined by a coupled set of stochastic differential equations~\cite{dissip,fluctu}, with the stochasticity sourced by thermal noise that is inevitably present as the universe is heating up.
 The gauge-invariant Bardeen potential, $\psi$, is related to $\R^{ }_\varphi$ and $\R^{ }_{n v}$ by \eq\nr{evo_psi}.
 The anisotropic stress, $\Pi^\tensor_{ij}$, can incorporate viscous corrections to fluid flows, generate hydrodynamic fluctuations, or act as a ``counterterm'', cancelling contributions from short-distance vacuum fluctuations that would require a quantum-field-theoretic treatment.
+If $ (\bar{\varphi} ')^2_{ } $ is so small that $\R^{ }_\varphi$ plays no role, and we consider a system with one or two ideal fluids, the respective known results~\cite{sigw,chicago} can be recovered from our more general equations, as shown explicitly in \eqs\nr{lit_1} and \nr{lit_2}.

-On the left-hand side, $\vartheta^\tensor_{ij}$ represents the gravitational-wave perturbation, and $\Q^\tensor_{ij}$ is necessary for guaranteeing gauge invariance at second order~\cite{counterterm2}.
+On the left-hand side of \eq\nr{sigw_2}, $\vartheta^\tensor_{ij}$ represents the gravitational-wave perturbation, and $\Q^\tensor_{ij}$ is necessary for guaranteeing gauge invariance at second order.
 The latter contains non-propagating fields, which can be consistently set to zero in a locally flat region at the {\em observation time}.
-This renders the gravitational-wave energy density well-defined and measurable.
+This suggests that the gravitational-wave energy density can be measurable, though we have not written down an explicit observable.

 We end by invoking one fresh motivation for considering \eq\nr{sigw_2}, namely the SIGW spectrum generated by a Standard Model embedded scenario, implementing smooth reheating via a period of sphaleron-friction-induced warm inflation~\cite{sm1}.
 There are good reasons to expect an interesting signal in this case, given that hydrodynamic fluctuations generate an $\sim f_\now^3$ infrared tail to the SIGW energy-density spectrum, proportional to the shear viscosity~\cite{qualitative,reheat}, and that shear viscosity is very large in a weakly-coupled $\lambda\varphi^4_{ }$ theory, being proportional to $1/\lambda^2_{ }$~\cite{jeon}.
 However, the scenario entails other couplings as well, notably from the vertex between $\varphi$ and Standard Model fields, which may attenuate the fluctuations of~$\varphi$.
 To reliably determine the associated fluctuation spectrum probably requires a numerical study, in which our source term should play an important role.